sandialabs/canary/docs/source/howto/analyze_only.rst

 To execute, first run the tests.
 Then, navigate to the test directory and run

-.. program-output:: nvtest run -vw -d ExecuteAndAnalyze ./execute_and_analyze
+.. command-output:: nvtest run -vw -d ExecuteAndAnalyze ./execute_and_analyze
     :cwd: /examples

-.. program-output:: nvtest -C ExecuteAndAnalyze analyze .
+.. command-output:: nvtest -C ExecuteAndAnalyze analyze .
     :cwd: /examples